hbradio/portfolio/content/fact-checking.md

 #### Aren't you just nitpicking?
 You’re just looking at problems with individual sentences.
 Couldn’t his whole argument still be true?

 That’s up to you to decide, and it’s easier to decide when you know whether the individual sentences are true.

+If you're looking for a rebuttal to RFK Jr.'s argument, [PBS did a great job at that](https://www.pbs.org/newshour/politics/fact-checking-robert-f-kennedy-jr-s-statements-on-autism).

 #### Where can I learn more about this?